DeepLcom/deepl-tui/README.md

 # DeepL TUI

 > [!WARNING]
-> This project is no longer maintained.
-Use the [deepl-cli](https://github.com/DeepLcom/deepl-cli) instead.
+> Maintenance of this project has moved back to its original author at [codeberg.org/and2345/deepl-tui](https://codeberg.org/and2345/deepl-tui).

 `deepl-tui` is a terminal user interface for the DeepL language translation API.